hyperledger/fabric/docs/source/build_network.rst

 The ``configtxgen tool`` is used to create four configuration artifacts:

   * orderer ``genesis block``,
-  * channel ``channel configuration transaction``,
+  * channel ``configuration transaction``,
   * and two ``anchor peer transactions`` - one for each Peer Org.

-Please see :doc:`configtxgen` for a complete description of the use of this tool.
+Please see :doc:`configtxgen` for a complete description of this tool's functionality.

-The orderer block is the :ref:`Genesis-Block` for the ordering service, and the channel transaction file is broadcast to the orderer at :ref:`Channel` creation time.
+The orderer block is the :ref:`Genesis-Block` for the ordering service, and the channel configuration transaction file is broadcast to the orderer at :ref:`Channel` creation time.
 The anchor peer transactions, as the name might suggest, specify each Org's :ref:`Anchor-Peer` on this channel.